ajknol/cf-buildpack-r/README.md

 ## Cloudfoundry push
 Push app to cloudfoundry.

-In terminal, cd into the root folder of your app directory In terminal, login to Cloudfoundry:
+In terminal, cd into the root folder of your app directory.

+In terminal, login to Cloudfoundry:

 ```